 Yoga links.
-It connects our breath with our own minds first, nervous system functions with our moving bodies and aligns us as individuals to find our central axis so that we are lead to gravitate towards our inner quest and purpose.
+It connects our breath with our mind, nervous system functions with our moving bodies, and aligns us as individuals to find our central axis so that we are led to gravitate towards our inner quest and purpose.

 Nir Tiomkin has traveled to Mysore and studied with Sri K. Pattabhi Jois and Sharath Rangaswamy at KPJAYI and continued to study with senior teachers from various traditions.
 His main teachers and inspiration are Richard Freeman and Mary Taylor of Boulder, CO.

 Nir teaches Ashtanga Yoga and Mysore-style classes in groups and private tuition.
 Register to the newsletter and connect for more information.